vippsas/vipps-shopify/order-statuses.md

 In Shopify, you have two main statuses:

-1. Financial status (is the order paid, refunded, cancelled etc?)
+1. Financial status (is the order paid, refunded, cancelled, etc.?)
 2. Fulfillment status (is the order sent, or not?)

 **_Financial status_**